gruntwork-io/terratest/docs/_docs/03_packages/packages-overview.md

 ---

-Now that you've had a chance to browse the examples and their tests, here's an overview of the packages you'll find in Terratest's [modules folder](/modules) and how they can help you test different types infrastructure:
+Now that you've had a chance to browse the examples and their tests, here's an overview of the packages you'll find in Terratest's [modules folder](https://github.com/gruntwork-io/terratest/tree/master/modules) and how they can help you test different types infrastructure:

+{:.doc-styled-table}
 | Package            | Description                                                                                                                                                                                                                                                                                          |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **aws**            | Functions that make it easier to work with the AWS APIs.
 Examples: find an EC2 Instance by tag, get the IPs of EC2 Instances in an ASG, create an EC2 KeyPair, look up a VPC ID.                                                                                                                     |